Beyond Frosting » Recipes » Desserts » Pies » Homemade Apple Pie Filling

 Make the best Apple Pie Filling to use in your favorite fall desserts, including homemade apple pie!
 This quick and easy stovetop recipe is made from tender cinnamon apples caramelized with brown sugar.

-In my family, fall is filled with memories of apple picking at our favorite orchard in Vermont.
-We’d come home with bushels of fresh apples (MacIntosh and Granny Smith were always my faves), and turn our bounty into all sorts of delicious desserts.
-Obviously, this includes apple pies!
+Growing up in Vermont, we’d go apple picking every fall and come home with bushels of fresh apples (MacIntosh and Granny Smith were always my faves).
+Then we’d turn our bounty into all sorts of treats.
+Obviously, this includes apple pie filling!

-- Simple to make.
-With only 6 ingredients, this pie filling is so easy!
-All you need is peeled and diced apples, a few seasonings, and a saucepan to cook with.
+• Simple to make: All you need is peeled and diced apples, a few seasonings, and a saucepan to cook with.
 It all comes together quickly on the stovetop.

 You can count the ingredients for these tender cinnamon apples on one hand.
-Find an overview here, and be sure to scroll to the full recipe below the post for the full amounts and details.
+Find an overview here, and be sure to scroll to the full recipe below the post for a full, printable list.

-- Lemon Juice – A squeeze of fresh lemon keeps the apples from browning too quickly, and it also gives the pie filling a nice hit of acidity.
+• Lemon Juice – A squeeze of fresh lemon keeps the apples from browning too quickly.
+It also gives the filling a nice hit of acidity.

 What Kind of Apples Are Best for Pie Filling?